-The Board of Directors (the "Board") of Second Harvest is of the belief that they have a strong fiduciary duty to manage the assets of Second Harvest's endowment in the most prudent manner possible.
+The Board of Directors (the "Board") of Second Harvest has a strong fiduciary duty to manage the assets of Second Harvest's endowment and believes it should be done in a prudent manner.
 The Board recognizes that the intent of the endowment is to protect the donor with respect to expenditures from endowments.
 If this intent is clearly expressed by the donor, whether the intent is in a written gift instrument or not, the intent of the donor is followed.
 Earnings, including appreciation, that are not required by the donor to be reinvested in corpus are maintained in net assets without donor restrictions.